FarshidNooshi/FarshidNooshi/README.md

 # About me

 As a Full-time Computer Engineering Student at the Amirkabir University of Technology (Tehran Polytechnic), I am passionate about Artificial Intelligence and Machine/Deep Learning.
-My expertise includes proficient programming skills in .NET, Python, and Java.
+My expertise includes proficient programming skills in Python, GoLang, .NET, and Java.
 With a history of working in the software industry, I have a proven track record of developing innovative software solutions for various clients.

 Presently, as a GoLang Back-end developer at SnappTrip, one of the best IT companies in Iran.
 I actively contributed to diverse backend projects aimed at enhancing the software.
 I played a role in developing and maintaining micro-services for high-traffic e-commerce platforms, implementing robust APIs, and integrating with external services.
 Additionally, I collaborated with cross-functional teams to optimize database performance, ensure data integrity, and enhance system scalability.